dsmith7789/Python-Practice/BlackjackGame/README.md

 * Display the score of the dealer's hand after their 2nd card has been revealed.
 * Have some end-game screen (when a player busts, if the player has won/lost)
 * (Nice to have) use some "flip" animation when dealing cards from the deck
+* Add unit tests to the project
+* Add logging to the project